wying3/cnf-certification-automation-with-dci/README.md

 *Note:* There are some new changes on settings which will provide on next section.
 And a new join blog with DCI team about these new certification improvement of DCI.

+This represents a novel enhancement to the end-to-end (E2E) certification process for operators in conjunction with DCI.
+It involves the automation of updates and the attachment of product listings.
+Tatiana, a member of the DCI team, has authored a blog post that contains specific information about the prerequisites and settings related to this improvement.
+You can access the blog post by following this link: [end-to-end-certification-of-operators-with-dci](https://blog.distributed-ci.io/preflight-integration-in-dci.html#end-to-end-certification-of-operators-with-dci).

+Please take note: The forthcoming section will introduce new changes to the settings, which will be provided in detail.
+Additionally, there will be a new collaborative blog post with the DCI team, delving into these recent enhancements to DCI certification.

 ### E2E Certification Settings Of Operator Bundle
 Similar settings configuration requirements of container certification project with a slightly differences suchas `github_token_path` as additional to `pyxis_product_list_identifier`, `partner_creds`(auth.json), `organization_id` and `pyxis_apikey_path`.